In this cranberry orange margarita recipe, tart cranberry and bright orange citrus flavors put a seasonal spin on the classic margarita.

-If you are making a large batch, pour the tequila, orange liqueur, cranberry juice, and freshly squeezed citrus juices into a pitcher and stir until well combined.
+If you are making a large batch of these easy cranberry margaritas, pour the tequila, orange liqueur, cranberry juice, and freshly squeezed citrus juices into a pitcher and stir until well combined.
 I don’t recommend placing ice into the pitcher since this may dilute your margaritas too much.
 Instead, place the pitcher in the refrigerator for 30 minutes to chill and/or serve over ice.

 - 1 Lime wedge per cocktail glass

 - Kosher salt (enough to fill a small plate or shallow bowl)

 - 1 oz Orange liqueur, such as Cointreau